Top Things NOT to Do in Guangzhou, China

 WeChat Pay and Alipay rule the city's payment scene.
 Set these apps up before leaving home – foreign cards often require verification.
 Link a Visa or Mastercard through the “Tour Pass” feature for temporary digital wallets.

 Credit cards work in international hotels and upscale malls but fail at most local spots.
-Cash remains king for small vendors and taxis.
+Cash remains king for small and taxis.
 Exchange currency at banks during business hours (9 AM–5 PM) for better rates.

-Mobile Apps90% of stores1–2 days pre-trip
+Mobile Apps 90% of stores 1–2 days pre-trip

-Cash (CNY)Universal30 mins at airport
+Cash (CNY) Universal 30 mins at airport

 Apply for a Chinese visa early if planning multiple visits.
 Keep small bills handy for quick purchases – many people prefer exact change.
 With these strategies, your payment plan becomes as reliable as the city's famous metro system.